microsoft/vscode-docs/docs/languages/rust.md

 ---
 # Rust in Visual Studio Code

 [Rust](https://www.rust-lang.org) is a powerful programming language, often used for systems programming where performance and correctness are high priorities.
 If you are new to Rust and want to learn more, [The Rust Programming Language](https://doc.rust-lang.org/book) online book is a great place to start.
-This topic does into detail about setting up and using Rust within Visual Studio Code, with the [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer) extension.
+This topic goes into detail about setting up and using Rust within Visual Studio Code, with the [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer) extension.

 ![Rust extension banner](images/rust/rust-analyzer-extension.png)

->**Note**: There is also another popular Rust extension in the VS Code Marketplace (extension ID rust-lang.rust) but this extension will soon be deprecated and rust-analyzer will be the recommended VS Code Rust extension by rust-lang.org.
+>**Note**: There is also another popular Rust extension in the VS Code Marketplace (extension ID: rust-lang.rust) but this extension will soon be deprecated and rust-analyzer will be the recommended VS Code Rust extension by rust-lang.org.

 ## Installation